joannakl/cs102/projects/project4_flood.markdown

 every line in your program: you need to know what it does and why.
 You should not use any data structures and features of Java that have not been covered in class (or the prerequisite class).
 If you have doubts whether or not you are allowed to use certain structures, just ask your instructor.

+If your submitted code matches closely or exactly code submitted by another person in the class, it will get a zero grade and the offense will be reported to the department and the dean.
 </div>

 ---